 Explanation: (I) The 2024 business report and financial statements were approved by the Audit Committee and the Board of Directors, where the financial statements have been audited and completed by CPAs Ya-Hui Cheng and Chien-Yu Liu from PricewaterhouseCoopers Taiwan.

-(II) The business report, independent auditor's report, and financial statements are available in Attachment 1, Attachments 4 and 5.
+(II) The business report, independent auditor's report, and financial statements are available in Attachment 1 on page 12, Attachments 4 and 5 on pages 15 to 34.